-Whether you’re looking for a raw and honest insight into the gritty world of law enforcement, or something a little more light-hearted, there’s a cop movie that’s worth a watch.
-But among the countless films the genre has produced over the last few decades, there are certain titles that have left a lasting impression on their viewers.
+Whether you’re looking for a raw and honest insight into the gritty world of law enforcement or something a little more lighthearted, there’s a cop movie that’s worth a watch.
+But among the countless films that the genre has produced over the last few decades, there are certain titles that have left a lasting impression on audiences.

-Listed below are the ten best cop movies of all time, be it for their top-notch production, master-crafted storylines or incredible action scenes.
+Listed below are the ten best cop movies of all time, be it for their top-notch production, masterly crafted storylines or incredible action scenes.

 Director: Michael Bay

-The precursor to a highly successful sequel was an important milestone for both Smith and director Michael Bay, having played a major role in building the foundation of their respective careers.
-While not without a fair share of generic shoot-’em up scenes, the main character’s comedic talents did a good job at making up for it.
+This precursor to the highly successful 2003 sequel was an important milestone for both Smith and director Michael Bay, having played a major role in building the foundation of their respective careers.
+While not without a fair share of generic shoot-’em-up scenes, Smith and Lawrence’s comedic talents did a good job of making up for it.